 Do Your Research

 One of the reasons I ended up relaxing my hair again was due to little or no research.
 I had 3-5 inches of new growth and was totally lost.
 It wasn’t until my friend sent me a link to YouTube showing natural hair tutorials, product reviews, and hair stories.
 I followed vloggers with similar textures for hair care ideas.
-I also did research on products and regimens to help with what I felt then was “my struggle”.
+I also did research on products and a wash day routine to help with what I felt then was “my struggle”.

 Minimize Heat Use

 This was the hardest thing for me to do.
 I was one of those women who NEVER styled their hair.
-After learning about the benefits of using little to no heat, I went from going to the salon every 2-3 weeks to once a month.
+After learning about the benefits of minimizing heat, I went from going to the salon every 2-3 weeks to once a month.
 Eventually, I stopped going unless it was a blowout or trim.

 Not everyone will agree with your decision to be natural.
 It can range from your co-workers, church members or even your own family.
 More than anything, you need to be your own encouragement.
 Loving and appreciating yourself is a must whether it comes to your hair, body type, skin tone, or intellect.
 After this is accomplished, it is possible to get support through Facebook, Meetup groups, blogs and natural hair forums online.
 You can use these resources for tips, finding events in your area, product swapping and gaining a new “transition buddy” or “curlfriend”.
 Online support is good, but always remember to caution when providing information via social networks.

 In order to be natural, you must be patient.
 Unless you’re an expert at doing hair or a quick learner, you will not get every style you watched on YouTube correctly.
 It takes time to learn your hair and figuring out what it likes.
 Many people worry about hair type or how long it will grow when they should pay attention to their hair’s needs.
 Not every product or technique will work, but the leaning portion is important in the transitioning phase.

 Were you a long-term transitioner or did you do the big chop?